szilamer007/RangemanSync/README.md

 **Please be aware that log files can contain sensitive information about you, GPS coordinates.**
 So please don't send the log files to me if you'd like to keep this information private.

+## Known issues

+The sending and receiving is stable based on my tests.
+Pressing the disconnect button during in the middle of sending coordinates (maps tab) very rarely caused one unusal side effect on my watch : The time, date and the time zone was reset to the factory default 2015, Tokyo settings.
+The solution is easy if you ever encounter this issue : just set it back to the current time and date by using the adjust button, or use the receiving button (bottom right) to select the GPS based time synchronization: time (gps)